As set out in the Constitution and Rules, PSNC has 32 members on its main committee:

-- 3 members elected from the non Company Chemists’ Association multiples
+- 3 members elected from the non Company Chemists’ Association multiples; and

 Mark Burdon, North East and Cumbria Regional Representative